aosabook/500lines/objmodel/chapter.md

 While the first three variants of the object model were concerned with behavioural variation, in this last section we will look at an optimization without any behavioural impact.
-This optimization is called *maps* and was pioneered by the VM for the Self programming language (FIXME footnote:
+This optimization is called *maps* and was pioneered in the VM for the Self programming language (FIXME footnote:
 C. Chambers, D. Ungar, and E. Lee, “An efficient implementation of SELF, a dynamically-typed object-oriented language based on prototypes,” in OOPSLA, 1989, vol. 24.).
-It is still one of the most important object model optimizations.
-It's used in PyPy and all all modern JavaScript VMs, such as V8 (where the optimization is called *hidden classes*).
+It is still one of the most important object model
+optimizations: it's used in PyPy and all modern JavaScript VMs, such as V8 (where the optimization is called *hidden classes*).

-The optimization starts from the following observation.
-In the object model as implemented so far all instances use a full dictionary to store their attributes.
+The optimization starts from the following observation: In the object model as implemented so far all instances use a full dictionary to store their attributes.
 A dictionary is implemented using a hash map, which takes a lot of memory.
 In addition, the dictionaries of instances of the same class typically